What is wireless LAN, and what is the difference between wireless LAN and wifi?

 Advantages of Wireless LAN over wifi

-WLAN is a technology that uses radio waves to create an area where devices can connect wirelessly.
+WLAN technology uses radio waves to create an area where devices can connect wirelessly.
 This differs from WiFi, which uses radio waves to create a network connection between devices.

 There are several benefits to using WLAN instead of wifi:

-- WLAN is faster than wifi.
-This is because WLAN transmits data through the air, while wifi relies on cables to transport the data.
+• WLAN is faster than wifi.
+WLAN transmits data through the air, while wifi relies on cables to transport the data.

-- A wireless LAN can cover much more than a wifi network.
-This is because wireless signals travel farther and penetrate more obstacles than radio waves transmitted over a cable.
+• A wireless LAN can cover much more than a wifi network.
+Wireless signals travel farther and penetrate more obstacles than radio waves transmitted over a cable.

 Disadvantages of Wireless LAN over wifi